cristiangarc/starter-react-router/README.md

 }
 ```

-Now, when we click on the `h1` it takes us back to the home view.
+Now, when we click on the `h1`, it takes us back to the home view.

-Let's add some more links in the `footer`
+Let's add some more links in the `footer`.

-**src/components/common/footer.js**
+**src/components/common/footer.jsx**

 ```js
 import { Link } from "react-router-dom";